Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![Picture1](../../media/task1.2.png)

-## Task 2: Login with GitHub Account
+## Task 2: Login with a GitHub Account

-In this task, you'll be signing in to your GitHub account through GitHub Copilot extension.
+In this task, you'll be signing in to your GitHub account through the GitHub Copilot extension.

 1. After installation, at the bottom right corner, click on the **Sign in to GitHub** prompt.